Rampes Avant-Garde - Quebec - Montréal - Toronto Toll Free: 1 844 529-8871

 What Is Spontaneous Glass Breakage?

-Spontaneous breakage occurs when a tempered glass panel fractures without any apparent impact, overload, or act of vandalism.
+Spontaneous glass breakage occurs when a glass panel fractures without any apparent impact, excessive loading, or act of vandalism.
+A panel may remain in service for months—or even years—before suddenly breaking.

-The Primary Cause: Nickel Sulfide (NiS) Inclusions
+The Most Commonly Recognized Cause: Nickel Sulfide (NiS) Inclusions

 How Common Is It?

-Fortunately, spontaneous breakage remains rare.
+Fortunately, spontaneous breakage remains uncommon.

 Heat Soak Testing (HST)

-EN 14179-1 – Glass in Building – Heat Soak Thermally Toughened Soda Lime Silicate Safety Glass.
-In Canada and the United States, the use of Heat Soak Testing generally depends on the project specifications, architect, engineer, or owner’s requirements.
+In Europe, this process is governed by EN 14179-1 – Glass in Building – Heat Soak Thermally Toughened Soda Lime Silicate Safety Glass.
+In Canada and the United States, the use of Heat Soak Testing is generally determined by the project specifications or the requirements of the architect, engineer, or owner.

-Are Glass Railings Still Safe?
+Are Glass Guardrails Still Safe?

 Our Approach at Rampes Avant-Garde